Great Tips to Optimize Your Float Experience

 6 – Entering into your float, you should aim to be as centered and relaxed as possible, that way you won’t be spending large amounts of time trying to unwind and slow your mind down.
 Booking a Neurospa session before you float can help you achieve a state of chill prior to getting in the float room.
 Whats a NeuroSpa you ask?
 Take a moment to click over to https://purefloat.ca/benefits/ to find the answers you are looking for.
 The only beans we will spill is that the Neurospa acts as a hyperlink to a calm, neutral state, that is void of obsessive thinking patterns.
 The NeuroSpa helps facilitate a smoother, quicker transition to the theta brain state when you start to float.

 7 – If you cant get in for a NeuroSpa session before your scheduled float, you can do some simple breathing techniques in the lounge while you wait for your float room to be ready for you.
-This is a simple berthing excursive that you can use to help ground and center yourself before heading into your float.
-Breathe in for four counts, hold your breathe for four counts, exhale for four counts.
+This is simple breathing excursive that you can use to help ground and center yourself before heading into your float.
+Breathe in for four counts, hold your breath for four counts, exhale for four counts.
 Repeat, repeat, repeat.

 8 – Last but definitely not least, the most important thing that you bring with you is an open mind.
 That is all that we ask of you, to allow yourself the space to occupy the present moment, without judgement of preconceived notions.
 Give up on trying to control your experience and just be in the now.
 Maybe you will fall asleep, maybe you will slip into a meditative state, maybe you will find relief from chronic muscle and joint pain, or maybe you just spend time enjoying the feeling of being weightless.
 Revel in the relief, soak up the silence, turn your attention inward, and let go.